alperencapar/js-todoapp/README.md

 # Todo App With Javascript

-This project will be created with javascript.
+This project is a basic Todo App.

+* Todo delete animation added

+* Local Storage feature added.